 Good corporate governance (GCG) regulates the relationship related to rights and obligations (Siswantaya, 2007).
-Corporate Governance can assist investors in ensuring that their funds are used appropriately and efficiently (Uwuigbe, Uwalomwa, Olubukunola Ranti Uwuigbe, 2015).
-The existence of GCG monitors and suppresses irregularities in earnings management and is used for the primary benefit of stakeholders to ensure that the account operates appropriately.
+Investors who want to make sure their money is being spent responsibly and effectively might benefit from Corporate Governance (Uwuigbe, Uwalomwa, Olubukunola Ranti Uwuigbe, 2015).
+The existence of GCG is utilized to track and stop abnormalities in earnings management and is primarily used for the benefit of stakeholders to make sure the account is operating properly.